 Rings gone adorkable: let's scheme about custom fandom rings with Joseph Jewelry #Sponsors: Jewelry#custom rings#diamond ring#doctor who#engagement ring#geeky#harry potter#lord of the rings#non-diamond ring#star wars#video games March 3 2015 | Catherine Clark bijouxandbits This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Get your geek on with fandom ring ideas!
 Check out this recreation of the Ring of Barahir (worn by Aragorn in the movie versions of Lord of the Rings) by our sponsor, Joseph Jewelry!
 These guys are so totally down with bringing all your custom ring design options to life.
 We've already talked about some tips for making the design-it-yourself ring process easy-peasy, but I've been scoping out the rings in Joseph Jewelry's custom ring section and have been ultra inspired in a full-on geektastic way.
 Let's start dreaming about taking existing rings and transforming them into fandom-friendly visions of awesome.
 Tolkien Vintage Filigree Blue Topaz Ring from Joseph Jewelry This ring called to us to merge it with Arwen's necklace from the Lord of the Rings films.
 You know, this one.
 Have the artists at Joseph Jewelry turn that filigree into a symbol of everlasting life love.
 Ooh, a necklace version exists, too!
 I sense a theme.
 Custom diamond unisex band from Joseph Jewelry The Legend of Zelda Take this band, swap the diamonds for triangular yellow sapphires, and you're looking at some subtle Triforce goodness going on here.
 Art Deco Style Blue Sapphire Halo and Diamond Engagement Ring from Joseph Jewelry Star Wars Tell me this blue sapphire and diamond ring isn't screaming to be turned into R2-D2.
 Lose the filigree on the sides, add in a couple of rectangular blue sapphires instead, tweak the diamond/sapphire ratio in the circle, and this WILL be the ring you're looking for.
 Ooh, and here's a wedding band version ripe for the same treatment.
 Or even easier, take a sweet little solitaire or wedding band and add some "I love you, I know" engraving.
 Mortality Skull Ring from Joseph Jewelry Harry Potter Does this ring remind you of those Death Eater masks, or what?
 You could totally have Joseph Jewelry turn it into one of the masks, the skull from the Dark Mark, or hell, this ring as it is blows me away.
 If you're not quite into some He-Who-Must-Not-Be-Named-inspired styles, maybe have them create a little Deathly Hallows symbol with a stone in the middle or have them engrave "Always" into a band.
 Oh, Snape, our problematic fave.
 Custom Emerald and Diamond Halo Engagement Ring from Joseph Jewelry Wizard of Oz This one is already pretty Emerald City as it is, but I think adding in some slim pink trillion rubellites or ruby accents on the side would give just a hint of the poppies in front of the Emerald City.
 Custom Blue Sapphire Ring from Joseph Jewelry Doctor Who Give the artists at Joseph Jewelry a photo of the TARDIS, add a little engraving to the sides of this bad boy, and allons-y — a timey-wimey ring for your Doctor Who-themed wedding (or just a little nod to your favorite fandom in a more traditional setting).
 Joseph Jewelry is also featured in our Offbeat Vendors guide!
 Ready to start your own ring?
 Here are Joseph Jewelry's options for conveying your custom ring idea when you've got it all mapped out: Customize any item on their site (like we've been scheming here!)
 Upload your own drawings or pictures/inspiration you like Explain your idea to them Use their ring builder Trust me, these artists are pros and will totally translate your needs into an amazing creation.
 Go lose yourself for an afternoon in their custom tools!
 Now it's YOUR turn to tell us all about your dream ring.
 Are you thinking a golden snitch?
 Renaissance faire-inspired filigree?
 Share it in the comments below!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS How do you transition from ceremony to reception when they're in the same space?
 NEXT Jennie & MB's garden party picnic and a capella wedding Show/Hide comments [ 4 ] Don't forget the video game lovers.
 This is one of my personal favorites.
 The Companion Cube from Portal. https://www.josephjewelry.com/custom-bracelet-charm-101163 Reply Speaking of video game lovers rings, my future husband and I have matching Borderlands rings.
 Reply Man, I wish I knew about these guys before we picked out our rings!!
 This is super cool.
-Reply Tell me I'm the only person who saw these and immediately thought "tentacle monster!" https://www.josephjewelry.com/micro-pave-tsavorite-and-diamond-earrings-vanna-k-1043?page=15 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Reply Tell me I'm the only person who saw these and immediately thought "tentacle monster!" https://www.josephjewelry.com/micro-pave-tsavorite-and-diamond-earrings-vanna-k-1043?page=15 Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.